-The Overberg District Municipality employs various methods of public participation by way of structured and functional district I to further ensure an integrated planning process for the region as a whole.
-Refer page 98 for district public participation structures, as well as a list of National and Provincial intergovernmental structures that informs planning and decision-making on a district level.
-The municipality is in the process of developing a public participation policy which will be tabled to council be July 2024.
+The Overberg District Municipality employs various methods of public participation by way of structured and functional district IGRs to further ensure an integrated planning process for the region as a whole.
+Refer page 102 for district public participation structures, as well as a list of National and Provincial intergovernmental structures that informs planning and decision-making on a district level.
+The municipality has developed a public participation policy that was tabled to the council on 31 March 2025.